jonknoxdotcom/shalist/README.md

 ## Uses
-* Assert or validate assets present (crytographic bill of materials)
+* Assert or validate assets present (cryptographic bill of materials)
 * Use to clear 'dead' disks without fear of erasing unique data
 * Identify and remove duplicate data
 * Detect spillage of files from one tree to another